 Languages spoken: Indonesian and Javanese

-Languages read and written: English, Javanese and Indonesian
+Languages read and written: Indonesian, English and Javanese

 What challenges do you think you will face during your university experience?
 I enrolled in July 2012.
-The challenges are making good friendships, managing time and money, and living independently.
+There are so many things to remember and a lot of choreography that we have to master.
+With regular training, I can maintain maximum performance.

 How do you hope to use your future career and leadership skills to be a servant leader and help your community, church and country?
-I want to be disciplined and responsible and I want to be a humble leader who is not bossy, when I have an important position in my community, church and country.
+I will apply my degree as a dance teacher.
+I want to share my skills so people can understand more about Indonesia's culture, which needs to be preserved.
+I want to teach humbly and patiently and I want to serve my students with love, so that they can see God's love.